dhansel/ArduinoFDC/README.md

 ![ArduinoFDC Setup](images/setup.jpg)

-ArduinoFDC is a floppy disk controller implemented on an Arduino UNO (or any ATMega328P).
+ArduinoFDC is a floppy disk controller implemented on an Arduino UNO, Nano, Pro Mini and MEGA.

 It consists of three parts: